jonnonz1/nz-statute-book/acts/public/2004/corrections-act-2004.md

 (1) If an officer has reasonable grounds to believe (whether as a consequence of a search under sections 99 to 101 or otherwise) that a person in a prison (other than a prisoner) is in possession of a controlled drug within the meaning of the Misuse of Drugs Act 1975, the officer may—
   (a) detain that person; and
   (b) for the purposes of paragraph (a), use any physical force (and no more) that is reasonably necessary in the circumstances.
-(2) An officer may detain a person under this section only for the purpose of obtaining the attendance of a constable who is entitled to exercise any power conferred by section 18 of the Misuse of Drugs Act 1975 or section 13 or section 13A of the Misuse of Drugs Amendment Act 1978 or section 23 of the Search and Surveillance Act 2012.
+(2) An officer may detain a person under this section only for the purpose of obtaining the attendance of a constable who is entitled in the circumstances to exercise any statutory search power.
 (3) An officer who detains a person under this section must— (a) promptly contact the Police to arrange the attendance of a constable; and (b) if advised that a constable will not attend before the expiry of the period in subsection (4), immediately release the person from detention under this section.